 There is no restriction on the age of consultants, plus if you’re old, companies pay more cause knowledge comes from experience!
 Consulting will surely help you make good money in your 60s and beyond!

-Step 7: Have An Emergency Fund
+Step 7: Establish An Emergency Fund

 An emergency fund is a stack of money you keep aside, preferably in another savings account.